-An assessment of the drinking water sources for the City of Seal Beach was completed in December 2002.
-The groundwater sources are considered most vulnerable to the following activities not associated with detected contaminants: sewer collection systems and military installations.
+An assessment of the drinking water sources for the City of Seal Beach was completed in December 2002 and updated in June 2007 for the addition of a new drinking water source well (Lampson Well).
+The groundwater sources are considered most vulnerable to the following activities not associated with detected contaminants: sewer collection systems, military installations, irrigated crops, golf courses, housing - high density, and wells - water supply.

 A copy of the complete assessment is available at State Water Resources Control Board, Division of Drinking Water, 2 MacArthur Place, Suite 150, Santa Ana, California 92707.
-You may request a summary of the assessment by contacting the City of Seal Beach Water Department at (562) 431-2527 ext.
+You may request a summary of the assessment by contacting the City of Seal Beach Utilities Division at (562) 431-2527 ext.
 1409.